 - optisigns-custom-role (SAML group) -> OptiSigns custom role that you create

 You can map the "Unmapped users/group" to No Team (Disabled)

-This way they will receive an error when trying to log in and will have to reach out to Admins to get correct teams, roles assigned.
-This is can be use as safe guard, in case some user accidently got assigned OptiSigns app but not the right groups.
+This way they will receive an error when trying to log in and will have to reach out to Admins to get correct teams, and roles assigned.
+This can be used as a safeguard, in case some users accidentally got assigned OptiSigns app but not the right groups.

 Create new custom parameters here by clicking the + icon.
-Currently, OptiSigns support attributes mapping of first name, last name and group.
-You can set the customer parameter name to the same default attributes name used on OptiSigns, and then assign it to the corresponding values from OneLogin.
+Currently, OptiSigns support attributes mapping of first name, last name, and group.
+You can set the customer parameter name to the same default attribute name used on OptiSigns, and then assign it to the corresponding values from OneLogin.

-These mappings will pass information to OptiSigns on what's user's Name and Groups.
+These mappings will pass information to OptiSigns on the user's Name and Group.

 The parameter names are corresponding to OptiSigns

-OptiSigns accept firstName, lastName, group by default.
-Instead of setting the parameter names to the default attributes name used on OptiSigns, you can also change the attribute name on OptiSigns to match the parameter names you defined on OneLogin as well.
+OptiSigns accept firstName, lastName, and group by default.
+Instead of setting the parameter names to the default attribute name used on OptiSigns, you can also change the attribute name on OptiSigns to match the parameter names you defined on OneLogin as well.

-You have configured SAML 2.0 for OptiSigns with OneLogin using Shibboleth connector.
+You have configured SAML 2.0 for OptiSigns with OneLogin using the Shibboleth connector.

-You can share the URL with your users and they can log in with their SSO credential.
+You can share the URL with your users and they can log in with their SSO credentials.